-Colombian politician Luis Perez is the governor of the Antioquia province who has never been far from controversy.
-Locals call him “Luis XV” because of his alleged habit to demand a 15% kickback for granting public works.
+Locals call the Medellin native “Luis XV” because of Perez’s alleged habit to demand a 15% kickback for granting public works.

-Since becoming governor, the Medellin politician has been one of the most prominent opponents of an ongoing peace process with Marxist FARC rebels that could land him in prison for his widely alleged ties to drug traffickers and paramilitary warlords.
+As governor, Perez was one of the most prominent opponents of an ongoing peace process that could land the regional power monger in prison for his alleged ties to Medellin crime syndicate “Oficina de Envigado.”

 Perez began his political career in the 1980s and launched his first attempt to occupy the mayor’s office in 1997, standing as an official Liberal Party candidate.
 Despite losing to Juan Gomez Martinez by some 70,000 votes, he stood again in 2000.
 Universally backed by all factions of the divided Liberal Party, Perez won.